2018-19 Edwin S.H. Leong Scholarship

 University-Wide Award: SGS Fellowships and Bursaries for Black and/or Indigenous Students

 Approximately 20 awards with individual eligibility criteria and values are available within the SGS University-Wide Awards competition.
-Applicants must meet all award specific eligibility criteria required, as outlined within each award description (list with links in the Application Process section).
+Applicants must meet all award specific eligibility criteria required, as outlined within each award description (review list with links in the Application Process section below).

 Vanier Canada Graduate Scholarship